h2non/node-imaginary/README.md

-  resize [options] [image]     Resize the image to the given width or height in pixels embed [options] [image]      Embed the image to the given width or height in pixels extract [options] [image]    Extract area from an image by top/left and width/height rotate [options] [image]     Rotate the image by degrees flip [options] [image]       Flip an image flop [options] [image]       Flop an image
+  resize [options] [image]     Resize the image to the given width or height in pixels embed [options] [image]      Embed the image to the given width or height in pixels extract [options] [image]    Extract area from an image by top/left and width/height enlarge [options] [image]    Enlarge the image to the given width and height in pixels rotate [options] [image]     Rotate the image by degrees flip [options] [image]       Flip an image flop [options] [image]       Flop an image